The Overwhelmed Brain

 If you make a judgment about someone’s lack of attractiveness, that can make you aware of a part of you that feels like you’re not attractive.
 If you judge someone because of the amount of money they have, that can be revealing a part of you that has a fear of having too little, too much, or no money at all.

-Whatever you find yourself judging about someone else is a reflection of how you feel about yourself, usually at a very deep level.
+Whatever you find yourself being judgmental about in someone else is a reflection of how you feel about yourself, usually at a very deep level.
 I should also add that sometimes when you judge, it can be from feeling that your personal boundaries are being violated.
 In which case, if that’s true, you could instead honor yourself instead of judge someone else.

-For example, if you can’t stand people that smoke near you then someone sits right next to you and starts smoking, you could get angry and think about how upset you are that someone sat next to you and started smoking.
+For example, if you can’t stand people who smoke near you, then someone sits right next to you and starts smoking, you could get angry and think about how upset you are that someone sat next to you and started smoking.

 This type of judgment is more about you feeling as if your personal boundaries are being crossed.
 It’s the type of judgment I was dealing with in myself when I was married.
 I wanted a healthy lifestyle with the one I loved so when I saw her reaching for sugar instead of vegetables or something healthier, I felt my personal boundaries were being violated.